 Whatever you dream, Sophie, we will make real.

 This was her dream.
 I'm just trying to see it through.

 Yes, but is it enough?
 I wish I could ask her.
 I wish she was here.

 See more »

-An after-credits scene between young Harry and the passport checker.
-After young Harry leaves, the passport checker looks at the camera and begins his rendition of "Take a Chance on Me."
+An after-credits scene between young Harry and the Greek passport checker.
+After young Harry leaves, the Customs Officer played by British stand-up comedian Omid Djalili looks at the camera and begins his rendition of "Take a Chance on Me."
 See more »

 Mamma Mia!
 Here We Go Again! has an alternative version.
 There is the Theatrical Version (the one we all saw) and the Original Version.
 The Original Version includes the full Knowing Me, Knowing You, The Name Of The Game, an alternative End Credits and the deleted song, I Wonder (Departure).
 Instead of the Theatrical 1:48:53 time length, the original version has a length of 1:55:21.
 See more »